Buffalo Wings

 • Air fryer method: Preheat the air fryer to 350°F. Place the wings in a single layer and reheat for about 5-8 minutes or until warmed.

-Remember the wings may not be as crispy as they were when they were first baked; however all of those spicy, zesty flavors are still in tact.
+The wings won’t be quite as crispy after reheating, but all of those spicy, zesty flavors are still intact.

 Can I use frozen party wings?

-Yes, you can use frozen chicken wings but it's important to thaw them completely before coating and baking.
-Using thawed wings allows for more even cooking and ensures that they reach the desired level of crispiness.
-You can thaw the wings in the refrigerator overnight or use the defrost setting on your microwave.
-Once thawed, pat them dry with a paper towel before coating them with the baking powder mixture and baking them in the oven.
+Yes, but thaw them completely before coating and baking.
+Thawed wings cook more evenly and get crispier.
+Thaw overnight in the refrigerator or use the defrost setting on your microwave.
+Once thawed, pat them dry with a paper towel before coating with the baking powder mixture.

 Can I substitute baking powder with baking soda?

-Although some wing recipes do use baking soda rather than baking powder, it's important to use less baking soda.
-Try using 1/2 teaspoon of baking soda.
-Too much baking soda will other power the flavor and you'll be left with unpleasant tasting wings.
+Yes, but use less.
+Try 1/2 teaspoon of baking soda.
+Too much will overpower the flavor and leave you with unpleasant tasting wings.

-For a spicer or hotter buffalo sauce, either add more hot sauce, use a hot sauce with a higher heat, or add in cayenne pepper.
+For a spicier or hotter buffalo sauce, either add more hot sauce, use a hot sauce with a higher heat, or add in cayenne pepper.

 Is buffalo sauce keto?